saraiyakush/saraiyakush.github.io/index.md

 title: Kush Saraiya
 ---

-# Kush Saraiya

-*Engineer, mentor, and software consultant shaped by years of building systems, guiding teams, and translating tech into clarity.*
+Engineer, mentor, and software consultant shaped by years of building systems, guiding teams, and translating tech into clarity.

 I turn technical depth into real-world insight — helping teams create better products today, while inspiring the next generation to truly understand technology, and life beyond it.